truthcoin/www.truthcoin.info/_posts/2018-04-07-bitcoin-post-maximalism.md

 The [market share (among investors)](https://coinmarketcap.com/charts/#dominance-percentage) of "Bitcoin Core" (the healthiest candidate) has fallen to 45% or so.

 Many people, myself included, believe that this downturn is only temporary.
-But as new data rolls in, it is time to take seriously the alternative theory: that the "network effect sheild" has departed -- or at least significantly weakened.
+But as new data rolls in, it is time to take seriously the alternative theory: that the "network effect shield" has departed -- or at least significantly weakened.
 These data are: that it has now been over two years since Bitcoin was last above 90%; it has been 12 months since it was above 80%; it has been under 50% for 7 of the last 12 months, including the most recent three months; during which it reached its all-time low (of 32%, under a third).

 Most perplexing is the relentless, stable, multi-year progress of the "Others" category.
 This is a direct challenge to the logic of network effects.